sfera-labs/exo-sense-py-lorawan/README.md

 All configuration parameters are in the [config.py](config.py) file, together with their documentation.

 To modify the configuration, restart Exo Sense, join its WiFi access point, download the file via FTP, edit it, re-upload it and restart Exo Sense.

+When Exo is configured to use OTAA as activation method, the DevEUI used will be written to a file named `deveui.txt`.

 ## LED status table